Desert Shores, California: Local

 Aside from acting as the architectural committee for architectural compliance with the Covenants, Conditions, and Restrictions (CC&R) of the 80 plus tracts within the district, the SCSD has no land use authority under existing law; that responsibility falls on the Imperial County Board of Supervisors.

 Water service is provided by the Coachella Valley Water District.

+Electric service is provided by Imperial Irrigation District.